SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 - How to run the project
 - Usage
 - Data in the database
+- Example of usage
+- Choice of the file type

 # The physics
 The project is based on the physics and the simulation described in the PhD thesis: https://publikationen.uni-tuebingen.de/xmlui/handle/10900/144225, Saathoff, 2023